How to Prototype a Dashboard?

 What is a Dashboard?

-A dashboard is a user interface that allows users to visualize important information (like analytics, status, statistics, reports, etc.), complete administrative tasks, and tweak settings.
+A dashboard is a user interface element that allows users to visualize important information (like analytics, status, statistics, reports, etc.), complete administrative tasks, and tweak settings.

 The user interfaces for your mobile phone or desktop settings are dashboards.
 If you’ve ever used WordPress, Shopify, or another CMS (content management system), the admin UI is a dashboard.
 Your online banking user interface is a dashboard.